 Hydration is extremely important for singers, without proper hydration you will notice that you will struggle to sing even the easiest songs.
 Think about what you are drinking, if you started to drink more sodas recently just try to quit and stick to drinking water, you should notice a significant improvement in your voice in just a couple of days.
 On the other hand, if you have decided to have a “healthier” lifestyle and you got on a diet then this also could be one of the causes.

 If you are trying to lose weight and you are drinking diet teas then you should probably know that these directly affect your singing voice.
-Diet teas, tend to dehydrate your body, this is why you are losing weight, the problem is that your body needs this water, and without it, your voice will change for the worse.
+Diet teas, tend to dehydrate your body, and this is why you are losing weight, the problem is that your body needs this water, and without it, your voice will change for the worse.

 Practicing singing is a good idea, but there is such a thing as singing too much.
-Singing is fairly stressful to your boy, especially if you are a beginner singer, and if you do not allow your body to rest and to repair all the damages then your singing will only get worse.
+Singing is fairly stressful to your boy, especially if you are a beginner singer, and if you do not allow your body to rest and repair all the damages then your singing will only get worse.
 There are a lot of extremely determined singers who practice singing no matter what, but if you are at a point where your throat hurts while you are singing then you are probably overdoing it.
 After you sing too much you will notice that you sound flat, for more information check out my recent article What does singing flat mean? ( How to get rid of it? ).

 Singing is a fairly complex activity and there are a lot of things contributing to your singing.
 The problem is that the more complex a task is the more things there are which can go wrong and this is the same for singing.
 A lot of singers are obsessed with singing high notes, but high notes are just one small part of what you should know as a singer.
-There are plenty of singers who are successful who do not use high notes because they can not sing them.
+There are plenty of singers who are successful but do not use high notes because they can not sing them.

 Try to identify the problem, by going back to the basics like breathing, posture, and vocal technique.
 Odds are that there is something that you are doing wrong and this is why your singing is only getting worse.

 Picking up bad habits is just a part of life, however, singers who pick up bad habits find it extremely hard to eliminate them.
-Generally speaking, if you as a singer have picked up some bad habits are either because you are teaching yourself how to sing, or your singing teacher is simply clueless.
+Generally speaking, if you as a singer have picked up some bad habits either because you are teaching yourself how to sing, or your singing teacher is simply clueless.
 Bad habits can be related to vocal technique, breathing, posture, and so on.
 Try and sing in front of a mirror to see if you are doing everything correctly.

 A lot of singers think that the more they force their voice the better they get.
 The problem is that singing is not like bodybuilding, the more you force your vocal cords the more prone to injury they will get.
 Sooner or later you will get a throat infection if you are forcing your throat and vocal cords too often.
-Singing should not be painful, although as a beginner singer you will experience some discomfort in the first weeks of practicing singing, but there is a big difference between pain and discomfort.
+Singing should not be painful, although as a beginner singer, you will experience some discomfort in the first weeks of practicing singing, but there is a big difference between pain and discomfort.

 Take this one with a grain of salt as not all advice is good.
 Generally speaking, you shouldn’t consider the advice of people who are not singers, most of them are well-intentioned but they do not know what it takes to be a singer and how even the smaller things can also impact the quality of your voice.
 As a singer, you should listen to constructive criticism, but you should mostly listen to advice and criticism coming from industry veterans.